wmde/wikibase-release-pipeline/development/tests/README.md

 - Change shared runner lifecycle code in `tests/_setup/` only when the behavior should apply to every suite.
 - Put reusable TypeScript declarations in `tests/_types/`.

 An existing suite automatically discovers a new spec only when its `<suite>.conf.ts` `specs` patterns include the new path.
-When a change needs a different combination of Compose profiles or overrides, add a suite directory with a matching `<suite>.conf.ts` and include it in the CI test matrix.
+Every direct child directory of `tests/` is a test target except underscore-prefixed infrastructure directories and `node_modules`; a target named `<suite>` therefore supplies `<suite>/<suite>.conf.ts`.
+The scattered development-tooling specs are exposed explicitly as the synthetic `wbs-dev-tools` target.

 ### WBS Tools Suite